MuxZeroNet/zerolib/docs/reference/protocol.rst

     :var AddrPort dest: the destination of the peer.

     :var address: property.
 The address of a peer, exclusing the port number.
-It could be an IPv4Address, an IPv6Address, or an :class:`OnionAddress`.
+It could be an IPv4Address, an IPv6Address, an :class:`OnionAddress`, or an :class:`I2PAddress`.

     :var int port: property.
 The port number.